Download the 2020 canoe-camping guide in printable version. (PDF, 3,4 MB)

 - St-Gérard, Lac-Édouard and Rivière-à-la-Pêche sector maps

-- Wapizagonke, du-Caribou, de-la-Halte, Maréchal and Tessier Lakes sector maps (inaccessible in 2019)
+- Wapizagonke, du-Caribou, de-la-Halte, Maréchal and Tessier Lakes sector maps

 - Appendix 1